- Starting point Plaça Major - Palma's central square

 Plaça de Cort - location of the historic town hall

-The Plaça is worth seeing because of two things: the historic town hall and its huge olive tree.
+The Plaça is worth seeing because of the historic town hall and a huge olive tree.

-The baroque style "old" Town hall was created between 1649 and 1680.
+The "old" town hall in baroque style was built between 1649 and 1680.
 After a major fire in 1894, changes were made to the building.
-The work didn't hurt.
-The magnificent facade, the large balcony draped with flags and the window front are remarkable.
-As soon as the inside of the building is entered, the steep staircase of honor catches the eye.
+The work didn't do any harm.
+The magnificent facade, the large balcony draped with flags and the window front catch the eye.
+As soon as you enter the interior of the building, the steep grand staircase catches your eye.
 The plenary hall and the mayor's office are also worth seeing.

 Palma's historic town hall on Plaça de Cort

-The age of the Olive tree on the Plaça de Cort is estimated at 500 to 600 years.
+The age of the olive tree in Plaça de Cort is estimated at 500 to 600 years.
 The "Olivo de Cort" originally grew in the Tramuntana mountains.
-In 1999 it was transplanted in Palma's old town.
-The mighty tree, weighing several tons, withstood the move brilliantly.
-It bears fruit every year and delights passers-by and guests in the surrounding cafés with its bizarre shape and shadow.
+In 1999 he was transplanted to Palma's old town.
+The mighty tree, weighing several tons, survived the move unscathed.
+It bears fruit every year and delights passers-by and guests of the surrounding cafes with its whimsical shape and shadow.

 Basilica de Sant Francesc - second largest church in the Balearic Islands

-Our path continues to Plaça de Santa Eulalia, and at the Esglesia de Santa Eulalia past the Basilica de Sant Francesc.
-The second largest church in the Balearic Islands was built in the 13th and 14th centuries by order of the Franciscan order in Gothic style.
+Our path continues to the Plaça de Santa Eulalia, and past the Esglesia de Santa Eulalia to the Basilica de Sant Francesc.
+The second largest church on the Balearic Islands was built in the Gothic style in the 13th and 14th centuries by order of the Franciscan order.
 A lightning strike destroyed the facade in 1580.
-The repair took place 100 years later in the Baroque style.
-A huge rose window takes up essential parts of the sober-looking facade.
-Inside the basilica is lavishly decorated.
+The repairs took place 100 years later in the Baroque style.
+A huge rose window takes up a significant part of the sober facade.
+Inside, the basilica is magnificently designed.

 Basilica de Sant Francesc

-The church has a monastery and a cloister with a trapezoidal floor plan.
-The magnificent cloister with 115 slender columns is considered one of the largest in Europe.
-The monument in front of the entrance to the basilica shows the Franciscan monk Junipero Serra from Mallorca.
-Starting from mission stations, he founded Californian cities such as San Francisco, Los Angeles and Sacramento.
+A monastery and a cloister with a trapezoidal floor plan belonged to the church.
+The magnificent cloister with its 115 slender columns is considered one of the largest in Europe.
+The monument in front of the entrance of the basilica shows the Majorcan Franciscan monk Junipero Serra.
+Starting from mission stations, he founded famous Californian cities such as San Francisco, Los Angeles and Sacramento.